RULEBOOK

 Continued violations and penalties within a team may result in a Team Penalty.

-Any issues between teams may result in a points penalty towards the Team Championship and/or a team's car being suspended.
+Issues between teams may result in a points penalty to the Team Championship and/or suspension of a team car.

-In addition, if a driver in the Super Series receives a suspension, their car number for the team would also be suspended for the same length, and teams will not be allowed to use a relief driver or part time driver to fill that spot.
+If a driver in the Super Series is suspended, their car number will also be suspended for the same duration.
+Teams are not allowed to use a relief or part-time driver to fill that car.

 SECTION 6 - Super Series Team Championship